 Mariana Green Hill began studying violin at the age of four.
 At age nine she auditioned into Project STEP, and under its auspices Ms. Green Hill studied at the New England Conservatory of Music Preparatory School.
 Her teachers included Farhoud Moshfegh, Marylou Speaker Churchill, then Principal Second Violin of the Boston Symphony Orchestra, and Tamara Smirnova, Assistant Concert Master of the Boston Symphony Orchestra.
 Ms. Green Hill received Bachelors and Masters Degrees from the Juilliard School, and a Professional Studies Diploma from the Mannes College of Music.
 Ms. Green Hill is a Second, Third and Best Tone Award Winner of the Sphinx Competition and placed First in the Boston Symphony Orchestra Youth Competition, the 17th Annual NAACP Act-So Competition, and the Chinese American Art Society Competition.
 Ms. Green Hill has been a featured guest soloist with the Memphis, New Jersey, and Detroit Symphony Orchestras, the Boston Pops, Symphony Pro Musica, Boston Philharmonic Orchestra, Boston Civic Symphony, Boston Landmarks Orchestra, and the Cape Ann Symphony.
 Ms. Green Hill is a member of the Young Eight, a group of emerging African American artists who perform chamber music throughout the country.
 She is concertmaster of the Soulful Symphony in Baltimore.
 For eight years she was the second violinist of the Amaryllis String Quartet.
 She currently teaches at the Boston Arts Academy and Orchard Gardens Pilot School, as well as privately.
 She is Artistic Advisor of Project STEP where she consults with the Artistic Director and Executive Director on issues pertaining to the Youth Preparatory, Preparatory and Pre-College Divisions.
 She also assists with content and student selection from the FOCUS program.
 In conjunction with the Artistic Director and the Executive Director, she helps develop curriculum for the program.
 She is a resource for parents and faculty.

-In addition to her position with Project STEP, Jodie is a successful curator and fine arts painter (jodiebaehre.com).
+In addition to her position with Project STEP, Jodie is a successful curator and fine arts painter.
 Her art has been featured in Boston Magazine, Boston Home, Apartment Therapy, and the Boston Weekly Dig among other publications.
 Jodie’s work is on permanent reserve at the Boston Public Library and State Street Bank, and permanent exhibition at Harvard Medical School and Massachusetts General Hospital.
 She has been nominated as a Brother Thomas Fellow by The Boston Foundation (2018), recognized as a Fay Chandler Emerging Artist by The City of Boston (both in 2018 and 2019), and was nominated by the St. Botolph Club, Boston for an emerging artist grant (2021).
-In 2022 Jodie was awarded a curatorial ship by the Fort Points Art Community that was sponsored by The City of Boston for an exhibition titled There Once Was Parking – which also supported an evening of music from student musicians of Project STEP.
-Also in 2022, Jodie was awarded The People’s Choice Award for the National art competition, “Emptiness” for her painting titled Last Call.
+In 2022, Jodie was awarded a curatorial ship by the Fort Points Art Community that was sponsored by The City of Boston for an exhibition titled There Once Was Parking – which also supported an evening of music from student musicians of Project STEP.
+Also in 2022, Jodie was awarded The People’s Choice Award for the National art competition, “Emptiness” for her painting titled Last Call, and she received a grant from The City of Boston to produce a series of cultural events in Dorchester, MA under the umbrella title There Once Was Parking II.

 In addition to her artwork and her work in fundraising, Jodie is a member of the Fort Point Arts Community, The National Guild for Community Arts Education, and The Edward Hopper House Artists’ Members in Nyack, NY, and The American Iris Society.